liatrio/terraform-caf-azure/GLOSSARY.md

 ### Foundation Core

-This Terraform module manages areas of concern Including management groups, Connectivity, Identity and Management.
-Connectivity concerns managing the networking required for our hub and spoke model to connect shared services resources to our landing zones; Identity concerns managing authentication and authorization services and Management concerns managing logging, monitoring and billing services.
+This Terraform module manages areas of concern including management groups, **Connectivity**, **Identity**, and **Management**. **Connectivity** concerns management of the networking required for our hub and spoke model to connect shared services resources to our landing zones; **Identity** concerns managing authentication and authorization services. **Management** concerns managing logging, monitoring and billing services.
 The management groups are deployed according the Microsoft Azure CAF designs.

 **Terraform Module**: [foundation/core](./foundation/core/)